Unemployment rate falls to 3.7 percent, lowest since 1969

 The unemployment rate fell to 3.7 percent in September, its lowest level since 1969, the Labor Department reported Friday.
-Many forecasters predict it will decline even more in the months to come.
+President Trump quickly celebrated the news on Twitter, and many forecasters predict the jobless rate will decline even more in the months to come.

 While economists cheered the unemployment rate, only 134,000 jobs were created in September, which was well below the consensus prediction of 180,000.
-September’s storm and catastrophic flooding in the Carolinas likely prevented some businesses from bringing new workers on.
-Hiring was also weak in retail and the leisure and hospitality sectors.
+Hurricane Florence, which brought catastrophic flooding to the Carolinas likely prevented some businesses from bringing new workers on.
+Hiring was especially weak in retail and the leisure and hospitality sectors.

-“The September data have shown a tendency in recent years to be underreported initially, and revised up later.
-Storm Florence likely caused some temporary weakness as well,” said Jim O’Sullivan, chief U.S. economist at High Frequency Economics.
+“We saw some evidence of hurricane impact in employment growth.
+Leisure and hospitality was down 17,000, which is a big shift from the trend of approximately 20,000 gains per month.
+Moreover, retail trade was down 20,000 which could be partly weather related as consumers and businesses hunkered down for the storm,” wrote economists Joseph Song and Michelle Meyer of Bank of America Merrill Lynch in a note to clients.

+Economists continue to be surprised that wages are not growing faster now that competition for workers is so fierce.
+Annual pay for the average worker increased only 2.8 percent in the past year.

 [Under Trump, the jobs boom has finally reached blue-collar workers.
 Will it last?]

-Experts see the dip in September hiring as a temporary blip in a period for the U.S. economy that Federal Reserve chair Jerome H. Powell called “extraordinary” this week.
+The stock market fell slightly after the jobs report came out, but experts view the dip in September hiring as a temporary blip.
+Federal Reserve chair Jerome H. Powell called said the U.S. economy is in an “extraordinary” period this week.
 Many other data points remains strong.
-Unemployment claims fell to a 49-year low last week, and July hiring was revised up from 147,000 to 165,000, and August was revised up from 201,000 to 270,000, in further indications of how businesses continue to add workers at a rapid pace.
+Unemployment claims fell to a 49-year low last week, and July hiring was revised up from 147,000 to 165,000, and August from 201,000 to 270,000, in a further indication that businesses continue to add workers at a rapid pace.

+Unemployment has declined steadily since the Great Recession when it skyrocketed to 10 percent in October 2009.
+Many economists see today’s low rate as a continuation of the trend that began under President Obama, although they think the GOP tax cuts played a role in keeping job gains strong this late in an economic expansion.

 “We’ve been dancing around hitting this unemployment record for several months.
 It was inevitable,” said Andrew Chamberlain, chief economist at Glassdoor.
 “You pass a $1.5 trillion tax cut when the economy is close to full employment and it works pretty well.”